lou-baker/lou-baker.github.io/index.md

 # By declaring these variables, you can include a CTA section.
 cta: connect # the heading for your CTA section
-cta_description: please don't hesitate to reach out at ljbaker36 at gmail dot com. # a description to be desplayed below the heading and above the content
+cta_description: please reach out at ljbaker36 at gmail dot com. # a description to be desplayed below the heading and above the content
 # cta_button: mailto:ljbak@uw.edu # a link to an external website or to media
 # cta_button_label: contact # the label on the button